sharonLmao/free-interior/README.md

 # Diamond Cas*** Interior for FiveM
 **Importent**
 As of December 21, 2024, The map is free on my tebex (https://the-s-project-store.tebex.io/).
 Sorry for the inconvenience.
-PS: You can use it, and it will work perfectly.

 ### Overview
 This resource provides the **full Diamond Cas*** interior** for FiveM. this map does **not** use traditional streaming methods that can cause crashes for players.
 By modifying just the ymaps and ytyps of the original interior, this resource is only **13.9 MB** in size.